Brasilian Serenata: One Track Mind Review

 Those who know Dori Caymmi’s music usually point to his years as the music director for Sergio Mendes as a pivotal moment: That’s where he honed his skills at creating a sound, a style – as opposed to his talents as a singer, songwriter, and guitarist.

-It’s not difficult to understand the difference, as subtle as it may first seem: Antonio Carlos Jobim could compose, arrange and orchestrate his own music – he just preferred to leave the arrangements of his songs to others.
+It’s not difficult to understand the difference, as subtle as it may first seem: Antonio Carlos Jobim could compose, arrange, and orchestrate his own music – he just preferred to leave the arrangements of his songs to others.

 Conversely, Dori preferred to keep everything closer to home.
 To put it another way, think of songwriting as something that exists in one dimension.
 An arranger thinks in multiple dimensions.

 1991’s Brasilian Serenata is Dori’s second US release and perhaps his best recording from beginning to end.
-It’s where Caymmi’s introspective and intimate style found maturity, where his knack at creating beautiful melodies plumed greater depth, where his sense of musical framing began to mirror his craft as a storyteller.
+It’s where Caymmi’s introspective and intimate style found maturity, where his knack for creating beautiful melodies plumed greater depth, and where his sense of musical framing began to mirror his craft as a storyteller.

 It begins with Joel Nakamura’s cover art.
 The painting perfectly captures the essence of Dori’s music.
 It shows a guitar riding along with a wave of sound, crossing nature’s own river to a place of sun-drenched calm.
 A visual metaphor for a Brazilian Serenata.